Meta-Chlorophenylpiperazine: Hungary

 mCPP is illegal in Hungary since 2012.

 Japan

 mCPP is illegal in Japan since 2006.

 Netherlands

 mCPP is legal in the Netherlands.

 New Zealand

 Based on the recommendation of the EACD, the New Zealand government has passed legislation which placed BZP, along with the other piperazine derivatives TFMPP, mCPP, pFPP, MeOPP and MBZP, into Class C of the New Zealand Misuse of Drugs Act 1975.
 A ban was intended to come into effect in New Zealand on December 18, 2007, but the law change did not go through until the following year, and the sale of BZP and the other listed piperazines became illegal in New Zealand as of 1 April 2008.
 An amnesty for possession and usage of these drugs remained until October 2008, at which point they became completely illegal.
-However, it is important to note that mCPP is legally used for scientific research.
+However, mCPP is legally used for scientific research.